|

 A

-s of the 11th of May, it has been reported to INTLVRC direct from the Hawaiian Volcano Observatory (HVO), that Kilauea Volcano is active at two locations.
-At the summit, small amounts of ash and elevated sulfur dioxide continued to erupt from the Halema`uma`u vent.
-At the east rift eruption site, lava continued to erupt from the TEB vent area and flow through tubes to the ocean.
+s of the 23rd of August, it has been reported to INTLVRC direct from the Hawaiian Volcano Observatory (HVO), that the Kilauea summit continued to produce small amounts of ash and elevated amounts of sulfur dioxide gas from the Halema`uma`u vent; a DI tilt event is nearing completion.
+At the east rift eruption site, Pu`u `O`o cone continued to produce high amounts of sulfur dioxide gas; the TEB eruption has paused with no ocean entry plume visible this morning.

 L